 An interactive storytelling celebration that engages the social emotional learning competencies.
 Using folktales and original songs and chants the audiences participate in call and response stories that impart self-awareness, social awareness, building of relationship skills, responsible decision making and self management.
 Audiences walk away rhythmically singing, “I take my time and think about it.”
 For New Jersey, Pennsylvania and Delaware contact YANJEP.
 Outside states may contact us directly.

 This program involves participating in a Kwanzaa celebration, with full explanation of the principles and symbols of the African American holiday.
 Lessons are expounded through original call and response, songs, stories, drumming and dance.

-A collection of biographic vignettes highlighting outspoken African American women of the 19th Century, including Harriet Tubman, Sojourner Truth, Frances Ellen Watkins Harper, Ida B. Wells, Mary Church Terrell and Mary McCleod Bethune.
+A collection of biographic vignettes highlighting outspoken African American women of the 19th Century, including Maria W. Stewart, Sojourner Truth, Harriet Tubman, Cathy Williams, Frances Ellen Watkins Harper, Ida B. Wells, Mary Church Terrell and Mary McCleod Bethune.
 Themes of courage and fortitude are explored as the one-woman performance reveals each heroine’s oratory style and fashion of the period.
-(Grades 5 -up)